xoanmi/xoanmi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [WebBeds](https://webbeds.com) as a Platform Engineer team leader
+- 🔭 I’m currently working on [Virtual Cave](https://virtualcave.io) as a SRE Technical Leader
-- ⚡ I keep learning how to be agile, apply DevOps and keep the platform stable without going crazy
+- 🌱 I keep learning how to be agile, apply DevOps and keep the platform stable without going crazy
+- ⚡ Hungry to learn new things every day

 ## Contact